mramirez92/reading-notes/201/class-14.md

 2. Transitions can increase user engagement.
 That they could spend more time on my website/app.

-## Things I want to know more about:
+## Things I want to know more about

-I want to learn how exaclty to implement animations.
+I want to learn how exactly to implement animations.

 [^1]: Reference [Transforms](http://learn.shayhowe.com/advanced-html-css/css-transforms/)